ngoctnq/Oral-Comps-Assigning-Tool/README.md

 # OCaT // Oral Comps Assigning Tool
 Assigning oral comprehensive exam chairs for Wabash seniors

+## How it works:
+`init.py` takes in the two csv files and parse the data out - this serves as a connector to any data container and form.
+Then, `ampl_gen.py` takes in 2 pandas DataFrame and yield a AMPL script.
+Finally, use AMPL/AMPLIDE to solve the file - it's a complete BIP problem, not completely linear however.

 ## Howto:
 <i>Step 0:</i> Open Terminal and run `git clone https://github.com/ngoctnq/Oral-Comps-Assigning-Tool.git`.
 The file is made so that you can run on any Mac at the school and be good to go.